altar31/altar31/README.md

  - PhD in Physics and former French engineer.
  - Self-taught programmer passionate about the open source way to craft software
- - I'm interested in Machine Learning, Real-time simulation and Hardware-in-the-loop simulation
+ - I'm interested in Machine Learning, Real-time and Hardware-in-the-loop simulations and systems.
  - I have an amazing wife and two cats !

 <h3 align="center" id="languages">